clip-italian/clip-italian/README.md

 ![image2text](./images/image_to_text.png)

 + **Localization**: This is a **very cool** feature :sunglasses: and at the best of our knowledge, it is a novel contribution.
-We can use CLIP to find where "something" (like a "cat") is an image.
+We can use CLIP to find where "something" (like a "cat") is in an image.
 The location of the object is computed by masking different areas of the image and looking at how the similarity to the image description changes.

 <!-- <img src="https://huggingface.co/spaces/clip-italian/clip-italian-demo/raw/main/static/img/gatto_cane.png" alt="drawing" width="95%"/> -->
 ![localization](./images/gatto_cane.png)